Album Review: Code Orange Get Industrial on Underneath

 Secondly, there’s a handful of cuts on which the band really lets their ’90s alt-rock freak flag fly.
 Moody, sometimes surprisingly-slinky songs like the title track, “Who I Am,” “Sulfur Surrounding,” “Autumn and Carbine,” and “A Sliver” would have knocked the 120 Minutes crowd’s socks off back in the day.
 These parts of the album often downplay (but by no means abandon) the industrial elements to varying degrees and, I’m sure not coincidentally, all feature powerful lead vocals by guitarist Reba Meyers.

 I don’t know how Code Orange purists will react to the creative evolutions on Underneath (some have already bristled at the title track), but I do know this: the album features the band’s most consistent songwriting across the board.
 The biggest (only?) problem with Code Orange to date has been that their songs sometime seem like random collections of riffs in search of a unifying structure; that’s rarely a problem here.
 Underneath is, from start to finish, the band’s most satisfying release to date.
 Now let’s hope Code Orange fans are open-minded enough to embrace it.

 Code Orange’s Underneath comes out Friday, March 13 on Roadrunner.
-You can check out the song “Sulfur Surrounding” here and pre-order the album here.
+You can check out the song “Sulfur Surrounding” below and pre-order the album here.
 Check out our recent interview with drummer/vocalist Jami Morgan on The MetalSucks Podcast here.
-The band’s upcoming live dates are as below.

 w/ Jesus Piece, Year of the Knife, Show Me the Body and Machine Girl